What is Making Tax Digital for VAT?

 How does MTD for VAT work?

-In MTD-compatible accounting software like FreeAgent, filing VAT returns should remain familiar from the customer’s point of view.
-However, there are many outdated accounting systems - such as basic spreadsheets - which businesses will no longer be able to use.
+In MTD-compatible accounting software like FreeAgent, filing VAT returns remains familiar from the customer’s point of view.
+However, there are many outdated accounting systems - such as basic spreadsheets - which businesses are no longer be able to use.

 Businesses with an accounting year that doesn’t match the financial year

 If a business has a VAT period that spans the 1st April 2019 start date, the VAT return for this period won’t fall under MTD.
 In this case, the return for the next VAT accounting period will be the first to be completed using MTD-compatible software.

 For example, if a business’s VAT quarter runs from 1st March to 31st May 2019, the VAT return for this period won’t need to be an MTD submission.
 The business’s first compulsory MTD VAT submission would instead be for the following quarter, ending 31st August.